WI-W vs NZ-W Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11, Player Stats, Pitch Report for New Zealand Women tour of West Indies 2022, 1st ODI

 Shemaine Campbelle (99 matches, 1357 runs, Average: 20.25)

 Shemaine Campbelle will be a fantastic wicketkeeper choice for your WI-W vs NZ-W Dream11 Fantasy Team.
 She will be playing her 100th ODI here and has scored 1357 runs during her career.
-She has also picked up 21 wickets.
+She has also taken 21 wickets.

 Top Batter pick